ejosafat/random-bonusly/README.md

 ### Command line options
 * -#: hashtag to be used.
 Add an space between the # and the hashtag.
 * --dry-run: generate a bonus and log it without posting.
 * -m: message to be used.
 Add an space between the m and the message.
+Use quotes is the message includes spaces'
 * -p: number of points to be given.

 ### Using different fortune sets